 Access Nature Program Moving Full-Steam Ahead.
 Get Involved!

-(See Record Review article below and photos from recent programs)
+(See articles below — from Record Review and Katonah-Lewisboro Times — and photos from recent programs)

 Having fulfilled much of our original mission to preserve open space in Lewisboro, the Lewisboro Land Trust has shifted gears to an emphasis on environmental education and exposure, or as our tagline says, “linking people to the land.”
 As part of that mission, LLT introduced the Access Nature program three years ago.
 The goal of the program is to provide disabled and disadvantaged individuals, with an easy comfortable, and safe experience with nature and to connect them with the benefits it provides.
 According to our Co-Chair Bonnie Robins, “The success we’ve had and the need we’ve identified have caused us to embark on expanding the program.
 We’ve discovered that the need and desire for this is almost endless.”